guy-black/teh/README.md

 TODO

+just need to test all functions and rewite teh to work with the new data types and also parseargs and printmacros too

+OLDNOTES

+kept in case i need them

   Macro are now Map Text Edit
   Edit is just newtype of ([Change], Target) macro can still be read in from .teh and read with the read instance